 How not to shrink Polyester?

 This is the opposite of the first question.
 Tips to clean/ wash polyester so that it doesnot shrink?

-Basically you just have to wash polyester fabrics or clothes in cold water, that is all.
-Wash Polyester in normal cycle in the washing machine or by hand in cold water or mild warm water with mild detergent ; inside out
+Basically, you have to wash polyester fabrics or clothes in cold water, that is all.
+Wash Polyester in a normal cycle in the washing machine or by hand in cold water or mildly warm water with mild detergent, inside out.